SieGeL2k16/db_mysqli/README.md

 This is the constructor of the class.
 Before you can use any of the class functions you have to create a new instance of it.
+NOTE: If you PHP installation has no mysqli functionality build in the class throws an exception in the constructor.

 Example: